-- Tend to sleep hot: The Smart Comfort Grid allows for fantastic airflow, and most users will find the mattress sleeps much cooler than a foam mattress.
+- Tend to sleep hot: The Purple Grid allows for fantastic airflow, and most users will find the mattress sleeps much cooler than a foam mattress.

 - Aren’t afraid to try new things: Sleeping on the Purple mattress is unlike sleeping on any other mattress.
 The feel of the grid underneath you is something new, but it’s gotten a lot of positive feedback.

 - Are a combination sleeper: The Purple mattress provides pressure relief for side and back sleepers, and stomach sleepers will find it eliminates pressure points without the feeling of sinking into the mattress.
 Plus, it’s easy to move around on top of the Purple mattress.